fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 -rw-r--r-- 1 root   root    440 Dec  8 20:58 localhost.conf
 ```

-If the output does not show the two files `host_os.conf` and `localhost.conf` or if the file size is very different, then delete everything in this directory and start over.
+Check whether the files `host_os.conf` and `localhost.conf` exist.
+If not, delete everything in this directory and start again from the beginning.

 ## Test and restart